captainrobbo/wikijstest/manuals/cms/recordingevents.md

 *Raising the Bar*
 ![Raisebar](/uploads/recording-field-events/raisebar.png "Raisebar")

 From this screen, you need to choose a height, either selected by competitor or the competition's starting height.
 The height can be edited at any time when a competitor chooses to raise it.
 To choose the height, click in the box that appeared when you click the *Raise* button.
-Click in the box and type the desired height, as seen below.
-When finished click the blue *New Height* button.
+Click in the box and type the desired height, as seen below.  **Please note that the system expects your local language so if you normally use a comma for a decimal place in your country then type a comma - for example "1,05" rather than "1.05."** When finished click the blue *New Height* button.

 *Choosing New Height*
 ![Chooseheight](/uploads/recording-field-events/chooseheight.png "Chooseheight")